 The indisputable and measurable benefits of physical practices include enhanced physical health, mental health, and creativity.
 Beyond that, such activities bring about deep confidence that comes with getting to know yourself from the inside out, the transcendence of peak experiences, and the joy of using your body as it evolved to be used.
 Regular physical practice isn’t just for elite athletes.
-It?s for everyone.
+I’s for everyone.

 Leave your smartphone behind and the quality goes up.
 Long before everyone was talking about deep-work or flow states, the philosopher Robert Pirsig described a special kind of quality in which an actor is so focused and present for his or her act that they become hard to separate, the actor and the act become one.
 Inner-being shapes outer doing and outer doing shapes inner-being.
-This kind of quality can be a beautiful?if not spiritual?experience.
+This kind of quality can be a beautiful, if not spiritual, experience.
 You know what gets in the way of it?
 Your smartphone.
 Don’t turn it on vibrate.
 Don’t turn it on silent.
 Don’t turn it off.
 Just leave it behind altogether.
 Whatever anxiety you may feel at first you’ll make up for 10 times over in quality just a few minutes later.
 I learned, while learning kettlebells from Pavel Tsastouline’s books & videos, to even forgo mirrors when working out.
 Instead, you concentrate on your movement, your body, your SELF.
 The work outs become more meditation than routine.
 And, it adds a unique ZEN quality to them.
 Best meditation around, swinging a kettlebell properly.